naugtur/ObscureFlashback/README.md

 `your secret is ${secret}` // works as expected

 const serialized = JSON.stringify(secret);
-// `serialized` can be saved in browser.storage.session for an extension const secret2 = ObscureReference.fromJSON(serialized); // The only unusual step
+// `secret` is JSON serializable so it can be saved in browser.storage.session for an extension too const secret2 = ObscureReference.fromJSON(serialized); // The only unusual step

 ```